ncbi/ribovore/documentation/ribotyper.md

 sequence boundaries.
 This round takes about as much time as the first round even though the algorithm is slower because at most one model is compared against each sequence.
-The results of this comparison are reported to the short and long output files.
-Ribotyper also attempts to detect certain 'unexpected features' for each sequence, as listed in the 'UNEXPECTED FEATURES AND REASONS FOR FAILURE' section.
+The results of this comparison are reported to the short and long output files. `ribotyper` also attempts to detect certain 'unexpected features' for each sequence, as listed in the 'UNEXPECTED FEATURES AND REASONS FOR FAILURE' section.
 Some of these unexpected features, when they are detected for a sequence will